yanganto/relayer-game/README.md

   - And also it may be that the treasury part is only for the last submit rounds, if the slash never split to the next round
     - the treasury part is from the fee of redeem action, but it will be a debt without limitation in simulation

-## Initialize status of Darwinia and Ethereum
+## Initialize Status of Darwinia and Ethereum
 suffix `d`: block difference between last block number relayed on Darwinia, suffix `e`: block difference between last related block number of Ethereum
 - `Dd`(optional)
   - the block difference between last block number relayed on Darwinia,